Home health for mother and newborn

 Their skilled care can also include:

-- IV fluids, medicine and pharmacy consultations if nausea and vomiting does not respond to initial treatment.
+- IV fluids, medicine and pharmacy consultations if you continue to experience nausea and vomiting after the initial treatment.
 The nurse also can teach you how to manage severe nausea and vomiting.

 - give weekly 17P injections to help prevent preterm delivery